ravikumarmistry/node-codegen/README.md

 Script Examples

 ### Template file
-`node-codegen` uses the handlebars template to generate the files.
-Take a look at [Handlebars](https://handlebarsjs.com/guide/#simple-expressions) understand text templating language.
+`ravi-codegen` uses the EJS template to generate the files.
+Take a look at [EJS](https://ejs.co/#docs) understand text templating language.

 ## Create new template via cli
 Run cmd from terminal
 ```dotnetcli
 codegen new <template-name>
 ```
-The above command will create a folder in `.codegen` directory with two files, namely `template.js` and `template.hbs`
+The above command will create a folder in `.codegen` directory with two files, namely `template.js` and `template.ejs`

 ## Run the codegen template
 Run cmd from terminal